micprog/MNGTimetable/README.md

 ============

-Timetable App for MNG Rämibühl.
+Timetable App for MNG Rämibühl in Zürich.